andreterceiro/dio-az-204--exploring-azure-app-service/README.md

 You configure there several things, ce3retificates as exampĺe.

 If you wanna using websockets, you have a specific configuration about this thing.

+# General observations

+Teacher said that is common paths generating problems.
+Paths related to paths of the files.